brown-ccv/react-volume-viewer/README.md

    *      Array of {x: <val>, y: <val>} coordinates.
    *      Each coordinate in transferFunction must be between (0, 0) and (1,1)
-   *    useTransferFunction: Flag to apply a transfer function to the model
+   *    useTransferFunction: Flag to apply a transfer function to the model */
-   *    useColorMap: Flag to apply a color map to the model */
   models: MODEL,